hyperledger/iroha-2-docs/src/guide/security/storing-cryptographic-keys.md

 It is recommended to enhance the security of your `SSH` keys by protecting them with a password, which acts as an additional obstacle in the way of malicious parties aiming to obtain your sensitive information.

-A variety of password managers can be used for the temporary storage of the user passwords and `SSH` keys.
-For the sake of clarity, [KeePass](https://keepass.info/) is used as an example password manager, specifically its [KeePassXC](https://keepassxc.org/) port running on Linux-based operating systems.
+A variety of password managers can be used to store user passwords and `SSH` keys temporarily.
+For the sake of clarity, [KeePass](https://keepass.info/) is used as an example password manager, specifically, the [KeePassXC](https://keepassxc.org/) port running on Linux-based operating systems.

 For instructions on how to set up KeePassXC see the [Configuring KeePassXC](#configuring-keepassxc) section below.